ksemk/DeliveryCarSimulator/README.md

 ### Maintenance Policies Configuration

 The current configuration of the program allows for the comparison of three different maintenance policies.
-Each policy is defined within a text file located in the `DeliveryCarSimulator\maintenance_policies` directory.
+Each policy is defined within a text file located in the `data\maintenance_policies` directory.
 These files contain six lines of integer values, configuring various aspects of the maintenance decision-making process:

 1. **Service Decision Probability for State D1**: The first line sets the parameter influencing the probability of deciding to conduct service when a vehicle is in state D1.
 A higher number increases the likelihood of service intervention (values range from 1 to 100).
 2. **Service Decision Probability for State D2**: Similarly, the second line sets the probability for state D2 under the same conditions.